Seven Tips for your Next Triathlon

 Solution: It’s an overwhelming sport to begin with, and remembering what to wear and grab for each discipline can be tough in the moment.
 Consider making a list of what you’ll need for each leg — it might sound silly, but making a list will help you remember when the pressure is on.
 Also, using a mat or towel to lay things out in an organized fashion will make it easy to find what you need next.

 Tip: While you might think every second counts, running out of T2 with your helmet still on your head won’t help your case.
-When you’re ready to go, pause to gather your thoughts before bolting out of the transition… you’ll be glad you did.
+When you’re ready to go, one of the most important triathlon transition tips is to simply pause to gather your thoughts before bolting out of the transition… you’ll be glad you did.

 Problem: I always fade on the bike, even when I don’t go out too fast